The 5 phases of project management

 This also includes essential project management techniques and information technology (IT).

-Once you've created the plan, assemble all the other resources, such as capital, equipment, workspace, etc., in one place.
-Make sure someone is in charge of monitoring resources and replenishing them as needed.
+After creating the plan, gather all the other resources such as capital, equipment, workspace, etc. Have someone monitor resources and replenish them if needed.

-A solution from resource planning can take care of many of these tasks and help you to better allocate your resources.
+One Solution of resource planning can take over a lot of these tasks and help you better allocate your resources.

 Based on the resources required, you can then forecast your financial costs budget.
 Create a detailed cost analysis with: